 Spotify Promotion Rating: 3/5

 Next, let’s take a look at Spotify playlists that are curated by third parties.

 Curated playlists are Spotify playlists that are created by people that have created their playlist to try to grow it as large as possible and most likely to make money off of it.

-It is possible to get your music on these playlists by directly reaching out to the playlist curator, using a tool like SubmitHub or PlaylistPush, or paying for a company to get your music on these types of playlists for you.
+It is possible to submit your music to Spotify playlists for free by directly reaching out to the playlist curator, using a tool like SubmitHub or PlaylistPush, or paying for a company to get your music on these types of playlists for you.